 Bachelor of Emergency Medical Services

-2. Apply knowledge, psychomotor skills and technology through simulation and skills based training to make ethical autonomous decisions and deliver quality care in accordance with Advanced Paramedic Clinical Practice Guidelines (CPG).
+2. Apply knowledge, psychomotor skills, and technology through simulation and skills-based training to make ethical autonomous decisions and deliver quality care in accordance with Advanced Paramedic Clinical Practice Guidelines (AP-CPG).

-6. Use lifelong learning as a reflective practitioner in order to modify practice and enhance the pre-hospital emergency medical care profession.
+6. Use lifelong learning as a reflective practitioner in order to modify practice and enhance the prehospital emergency care profession.

 Completion Requirements